imqcam/TTT_Ti64/README.md

 2. NGFunctions.py - this file contains the model physics, it must be in the same folder as the notebook
 3. SinglePointSTK.py - This file contains functions that execute the model, it must be in the same folder as the notebook
 4.   sample_z_time_temp.csv - This is a sample input file, it contains time/temperature data for every position.
 This file is for one position coordinate (z).
 5.   preprint_Location_dependent_phase_transformation_kinetics_during_laser_wire_deposition_additive_manufacturing_of_Ti6Al4V.pdf - This is a preprint of a manuscript that details the model phyiscs and comparison to experimental data.
+This article has not yet been peer reviewed.
+Please do not disseminate outside of the IMQCAM team.

 The model requires a position/time/temperature history.
 This must be supplied as a *.csv file with position in meters, time in seconds, and temperature in Celsius.
 The model is currently configured for one position dimension.